Language Assessment

 - Swahili

-Our language testing initiatives are powered by an end-to-end online testing system called the American Councils Language Assessment Support System or ACLASS.
-The system features support for version-controlled item development, test form creation, registration and scheduling, exam administration and monitoring and score reporting.
-To date, ACLASS has been used to administer more than 12,000 online language exams.
+American Councils’ language testing initiatives are powered by the American Councils Language Assessment Support System, or ACLASS, an end-to-end online testing platform.
+ACLASS supports version-controlled item development, exam form creation, registration and scheduling, exam administration and monitoring, and score reporting.
+To date, ACLASS has been used to administer more than 16,000 online language exams.

 Contact Us